apaar0001/ShopNow/README.md

+# ShopNow Database Management System

+This project consists of a MySQL database for an e-commerce platform named "ShopNow" and a Python interface for interacting with the database.
+The Python script allows users to perform various operations such as viewing customers, managing orders, updating products, and more.

+## Getting Started

+### Prerequisites

+Before running the Python script, ensure you have the following software installed:

+- Python 3.x
+- MySQL
+- mysql-connector-python

 Setting Up the Database
 1. Create the Database: Use the provided SQL file to set up the database.
 2. Load Data into the Database: Execute the SQL script to create the necessary tables and populate them with initial data.